-The ideological spearhead came from the pro-settlements right, but the masses came from the traditional Jews, the majority of whom made Aliya from Arab countries in the 1950s and were settled by the state of Israel in the periphery – in developmental towns in the north, south and on the borders of Israel as the urban centers of the much heralded agricultural Kibbutzim and Moshavim.
-Many of these Jews have not experienced the Zionist movement as a secular-national anti-religious movement, but as a direct continuation of their religious belief.
-In the Israeli statistic data, they were described as secular – for they did not had yarmulke (Kipa) on, but they were in fact traditionalists, Masorti, and Jewish by religion was their prime self-identity.
-Netanyahu has given these masses, following Begin, a safety in their Jewish identity, a counter-story to that of the secular elites.
-They were much alienated with the state-secularism of Mapai and the re-legitimation of being part of the Jewish majority, since 1977, and part of the ruling majority, gave them much pride and honor.
-Netanyahu has harvested their Jewish sentiment with his anti-elite discourse, the elites which founded the state of Israel but were also responsible for a structural discrimination against Mizrachi Jews.
-This was now Netanyahu’s ‘base’: in the Likud rallies, in the electoral campaigns, in the social media – he was talking to them.
+The ideological spearhead came from the pro-settlements right, but support was provided by the masses of traditional Jews, the majority of whom made aliya from Arab countries in the 1950s and were settled by the state of Israel in the periphery – in development towns in the north, south, and on the borders of Israel as centers servicing the much-heralded agricultural kibbutzim and moshavim.
+Many of these Jews had no direct experience of the Zionist movement as a secular-nationalist and anti-religious movement; their Zionism was a direct continuation of their religious beliefs.
+In Israeli statistical data, they were described as secular because they did not wear kippahs, but they were, in fact, traditionalists, Masorti, and being Jewish was their primary identity.
+Following Begin’s example, Netanyahu gave this population a sense of security and pride in their Jewish identity and a counter-narrative to that of the secular elites.
+They were alienated by the state secularism of Mapai; being legitimized as part of the Jewish, ruling majority since 1977 gave them enormous pride.
+Netanyahu galvanized their Jewish sentiments with his anti-elite claims that the founders of the state of Israel were also responsible for establishing structural discrimination against Mizrahi Jews.
+They became Netanyahu’s base.
+At Likud rallies, in electoral campaigns, and on social media, it was to this demographic that he addressed his message.

-Miri Regev, minister of culture and his most loyalist minister, have turned the narrative of the 70th anniversary of Israeli independence to reflect this new national story, as chapter 4 demonstrated.
-“It all comes together into one complete story.
+As demonstrated in Chapter 4, Miri Regev, Netanyahu’s last Minister of Culture and his most loyal minister, turned the 70th anniversary of Israeli independence into an opportunity to project this new national story, claiming: “It all comes together into one complete story.
 The story of a people.
-Our story,” the national reconstruction of the history of the people begins, and continues with bracketing the Holocaust into three figures wearing yellow patches who take the stage, while in the background we hear the sounds of dogs barking and the rattle of train cars.
-Regev, self-reportedly, preferred to focus on other, ‘equally painful events’ from the chronicles of the Jewish people, such as the destruction of the First and Second Temples.”
-But the recoding in the national story is based on the reconceptualization of the ‘pioneers’: pioneers not just in Degania, the first and only kibbutz with Kinneret which are mentioned in the ceremony, but in Dimona, Kiryat Shmona, Yeruham and Migdal HaEmek – developmental towns.
-New narrative, new people, new pioneers: the historical discrimination is being rectified by Netanyahu’s cultural minister, granting the developmental towns, the Likud’s base, the status of pioneers hitherto associated with the Kibutzim and Moshavim only.
-Of course, in Regev’s list there are also three settlements mentioned – part and parcel of the new pioneers that represent the Zionist movement under Netanyahu’s rule.
+Our story.”
+The national reconstruction of the history of the people begins, and continues with a condensation of the Holocaust into three figures wearing yellow patches who take the stage, while in the background we hear the sounds of dogs barking and the rattle of train cars.
+Regev, self-reportedly, preferred to focus on other, “equally painful events” from the chronicles of the Jewish people, such as the destruction of the First and Second Temples.”
+However, the recoding of the national story is based on the reconceptualization of the “pioneers,” not just those in Degania, the first and only kibbutz mentioned in the ceremony, but in the development towns of Dimona, Kiryat Shmona, Yeruham and Migdal HaEmek.
+New narratives, new people, new pioneers.
+Historical discrimination was being rectified by Netanyahu’s Cultural Minister, granting the development towns, Likud’s base, the status of pioneers hitherto associated only with the kibbutzim and moshavim.